simonesalvo/advanced-prg-py/README.md

 if the compilation fails report an error message to the user, and redirect the compiler messages to the file COMP_ERR.txt before terminating (this file must be create only if compilation errors occur);
 if the compilation succeeds, run the resulting Java class and save the output of the execution in the file OUTPUT.txt, and possible error messages in the file ERROR.txt, then terminate.

-Test the script using the snippet files snip1.java and snip2.java.
-However, the code of your script should be parametric and should not make any assumption on the names of the Java file and of the method in the snippet file.

 The script must handle anomalous situations, e.g. when the script is invoked with less arguments than expected; or when the URL is invalid; or the needed files do not exist.